To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Experiments

 \subsection{Open Catalyst Project 2020 (OC20)}

 For our study, we use the 200K subset from the structure to energy and forces (S2EF) task, available at \url{https://fair-chem.github.io/core/datasets/oc20.html#structure-to-energy-and-forces-s2ef-task}.
 For this dataset, we have explored the task-dependent metric.
 It would be interesting in the future to explore other tasks (e.g. Initial Structure to Relaxed Structure) and larger dataset sizes, as the OC20 dataset training set alone has 20 million structures.
 We use the preprocessing pipeline provided at \url{https://fair-chem.github.io/core/datasets/oc20.html}.
 Positions for each catalyst+adsorbate are tagged with 0: catalyst surface, 1: catalyst sub-surface, and 2: adsorbate.
 The unit cell for the catalyst is repeated twice in the $x$ direction, twice in the $y$ direction, and once in the $z$ direction, leading to the slab's alignment with the $xy$ plane.
 This alignment most likely trivially causes our metric to report distributional symmetry breaking.
 We also expect the adsorbate alone to be slightly less canonicalized than the combined catalyst surface–adsorbate system (as the adsorbate alone is not a periodically repeating slab).
 This is supported by the test accuracy, which is 96.529\% for the adsorbate alone compared to 99.280\% for the surface plus adsorbate system.
 It would thus be interesting in future work to consider how to treat periodic crystalline systems.
-The p-value plots were computed using 20 samples (for each histogram) of size 50k, trained for 20 epochs (in the case of the classifier metric).
-The p-values follow the expected trends as was the case for the other datasets.